 8. THE VOICE OF SARUMAN (9m 24s)

 This chapter is my favourite from the ‘LOTR’ radio series.
-I heard this version of ‘The Voice of Saruman’ scene before seeing the movie version in the extended cut of ‘ROTK’.
+I heard this version of ‘The Voice of Saruman’ scene before seeing the film version in the extended cut of ‘ROTK’.
 It’s pretty lengthy and there’s a lot of talking going on, but Peter Howell’s performance as Saruman in this scene is brilliant.

 9. THE PALANTÍR (8m 26s)

 After the scene with Saruman, Wormtongue suddenly throws out a ‘stone ball’ from Orthanc.
 This startles everyone, just as Pippin goes over to fetch the ‘stone ball’.
 Bad idea, Pippin!
 Gandalf then announces ‘it is the end’ and that he won’t deal with Saruman.
-He doesn’t seem worried about him.
+He doesn’t seem concerned about him.

 Gandalf tells Pippin to rest before he gives the palantír to Aragorn.
-A Nazgûl on wings then flies by, but it’s not looking for Pippin.
+A Nazgûl on wings soon flies by, but it’s not looking for Pippin.
 Gandalf then takes Pippin with him on Shadowfax to Minas Tirith in Gondor.
 Gandalf tells Pippin about the palantíri stones before Pippin wonders about Frodo and Sam.